-- Short-term, low-dose hormone therapy (HT) can reduce or stop hot flashes and other perimenopausal symptoms by raising your body's estrogen level.
-Use the lowest dose needed for the shortest possible time and have regular checkups.
-This is because HT may increase the risk of blood clots, stroke, heart disease, breast cancer, ovarian cancer, and dementia in a small number of women.
+- Short-term, low-dose hormone therapy (HT) can reduce or stop hot flashes and other menopause symptoms.
+It raises your estrogen level.
+Use the lowest dose needed for the shortest possible time, and have regular checkups.
+This is because HT may increase the risk of problems in a small number of women.
+These problems include blood clots, stroke, heart disease, breast cancer, ovarian cancer, and dementia.
 Risk varies based on when you start HT in menopause and how long you take it.
-Short-term use of hormone therapy in early menopause has less risk than when it is started later in menopause.
-1 If you have a history of cardiovascular disease or breast cancer, avoid using estrogen for hot-flash relief-other options are available.
+Using HT for a short time in early menopause has less risk than when it is started later in menopause. footnote 1 If you have a history of heart disease or breast cancer, avoid using estrogen for hot flashes.
+There are other options.

-- Estrogen-progestin birth control pills (before menopause) can reduce or stop hot flashes and other perimenopausal symptoms by evening out fluctuating hormones.
-Don't use estrogen for hot-flash relief if you are older than 35 and smoke; have diabetes, cardiovascular disease, or breast cancer; or have a family history of breast cancer.
+- Estrogen-progestin birth control pills (before menopause) can reduce or stop hot flashes and other symptoms.
+They can keep your hormones from going up and down.
+Don't use estrogen if you are older than 35 and smoke; have diabetes, heart disease, or breast cancer; or have a family history of breast cancer.

-- Antidepressant medicine can reduce the number and severity of hot flashes by improving the brain's use of serotonin, which helps regulate body temperature.
+- Antidepressant medicine can reduce the number of hot flashes and how bad they are.
+It improves the brain's use of serotonin, which helps control body temperature.
 Side effects are possible.
-This type of medicine is a good choice if hot flashes, irritability, or mood swings are your only perimenopausal symptom.
-2
+This type of medicine is a good choice if your only menopause symptoms are having hot flashes and mood swings and feeling irritable. footnote 2

 - Clonidine may relieve hot flashes for some women.
-But studies have not shown that clonidine makes hot flashes less severe or less frequent.
-3 This type of medicine is a good choice if hot flashes are your only perimenopausal symptom, especially if you have high blood pressure.
+But studies have not shown that it makes hot flashes less severe or less frequent. footnote 3 This type of medicine is a good choice if hot flashes are your only symptom, especially if you have high blood pressure.

-- Gabapentin, an antiseizure medicine, may lower the number of hot flashes each day and the intensity of hot flashes.
-2
+- Gabapentin, an antiseizure medicine, may lower the number of hot flashes each day.
+It also may make hot flashes less severe. footnote 2

 - Black cohosh may reduce or prevent hot flashes, depression, and anxiety.
-As with HT, have regular checkups when taking black cohosh.
+As with HT, have regular checkups when you take black cohosh.

-- Some women eat and drink a lot of soy to even out hot flashes and other perimenopausal symptoms.
-So far, studies have used many different soy sources and different measures of success, which are hard for experts to compare.
-Soy isoflavone (rather than soy protein) studies have shown the most promise for hot flash treatment.
-4
+- Some women eat and drink a lot of soy to even out hot flashes and other symptoms.
+So far, studies have used many different soy sources and different measures of how well they work.
+So this makes it hard to compare them.
+Soy isoflavone (rather than soy protein) has shown the most promise to treat hot flashes. footnote 4

 - North American Menopause Society (2012).
 The 2012 hormone therapy position statement of the North American Menopause Society.
 Menopause, 19(3): 257-271.
 Also available online: http://www.menopause.org/PSht12.pdf.